ChangeCaps/brad/docs/async.md

 mutex implementation that can register itself in all the io_uring threads its needed in when it knows the poster will post it via io_uring as well.

+Notes on SQPOLL

+- Choose a core for the SQPOLL thread, every additional io_uring will share this with wq_fd
+- This core will be excluded from high-cpu intensive tasks if possible.
+- How do we dynamically choose the `sq_thread_idle`, or do we select something that fits our preemptive sched?

 ## Memory design

 ```